ben-manes/gradle-versions-plugin/README.md

 > [!IMPORTANT]
 > - A coordinate's group and name can now appear on two entries of one report,
 >   and in two of its sections.
-The projects behind each entry are included in
+The projects for each entry are included in
->   `projects` (see [Multi-project builds](#multi-project-builds)), which is what
+>   `projects` (see [Multi-project builds](#multi-project-builds)), which is
->   separates them.
-A tool that keys the entries by group and name alone has to
+>   what distinguishes them.
+A tool that keys the entries by group and name
->   key them by the projects as well.
+>   alone has to key them by the projects as well.

 > [!NOTE]
 > - A module that a platform bounds in one project and not in another is now up
 >   to date in the bounded project and outdated in the other, rather than
 >   outdated in both.
-The merged entry showed the bounded project an upgrade
+The merged entry printed an upgrade that is not available
->   that is not available in it.
+>   in the bounded project.
 > - A split entry can include an attribution line that the merged one left out.
 >   The line is left out when a project outside the platform's importers
 >   declares the module.
 Once the entries are split, that project is on an entry